DonThompson/FradBot/README.md

 * ConstructionTaskState::eInterrupted, ConstructionTaskState::eInterrupted_FindingNewWorker, ConstructionTaskState::eInterrupted_Resuming are unreachable.
 No handling for lost builders.
 * DoBuildingPositionsMatch:  We make an assumption of 1.0f distance in 2 positions is a match.
 I have not dug into positioning to confirm this or see if there's a better method.
 * HandleWaitingOnBuildStart:  We iterate through all units to find buildings under construction.
 Can we find a filter that would slim this to just buildings?
 * Loss of worker.
 I've done no testing on this.
 It's completely unhandled.
+[EDIT:  I think I had this happen.
+HandleConfirmingOrders had a nullptr builder.
+I put in a check to bounce back in the queue here.
+This was definitely pre-build-start.]

 BuildingPlacement issues:
 * Random building placement is a stupid way to place buildings.
 This needs improved greatly.